bcgov/data-publication/pages/dpw_bcgw_w_NEW.md

 ![Dataset Logfile Workflow](images/wf_DatsetLogfile.png)

-Once the Dataset Logfile has been reviewed and approved, the Technical Whiteboard Session will be scheuled.
+Once the Dataset Logfile has been reviewed and approved, the Technical Whiteboard Session will be scheduled.

 ## Technical Whiteboard